rsoprivatecloud/osic-bare-metal-deployment-process/README.md

     tar --numeric-owner -cvzf /root/osic-prep-lxc-container.tar.gz osic-prep

+Destroy the temporary Linux bridge:

+    brctl delbr br-pxe

-Finally, upload the tar'd LXC container to Cloud Files so it can be accessed from customer environments by the Implementation Team.
+Finally, upload the tar'd LXC container to Cloud Files so it can be downloaded from customer environments.